Control Flow Statements: If Else in Python

-In this module we will learn about if else control flow statements.
-Following is the list of all the topics that we will cover, in case you need to jump to a specific one.
+In this module, we will learn about if else control flow statements, and following is the list of all topics that we will cover.

 So, without any further delay, let’s get started.

 Decision-making in programming, much similar to decision-making in real life, is quite important as it helps us decide what the program should do next.
 Decision-making helps in deciding the flow of execution of the program.
 Decision-making is implemented using if else in Python.
 The conditional logic in Python is primarily based on the ‘if else’ structure.

 Starting from the if statement, it is the most basic decision-making statement.
 It simply decides whether a particular code block will be executed or not on the basis of the condition provided in the if statement.
 If the condition provided in the if statement is true, then the code block is executed, and if it’s false then the code block is not executed.

 As depicted by the flowchart above, the Python program first evaluates the test expression.
 It is basically the condition in the if statement in Python.
 If the condition is met or if the condition is true, then only the statement(s) in the body of the if statement is(are) executed.

 Note: The body of the if statement in Python starts after an indentation, unlike other languages that use brackets to write the body of if statements.

 Become a master of Python by going through this online Python Course in Toronto!

 Let’s see an example of the implementation of an if statement.

 a = 5 if (a <10): print (“5 is less than 10”) print (“Statement after if statement”) Output: 5 is less than 10 Statement after if statement